 In severe cases, both an ankle fracture and sprain can occur at the same time.
 This can happen in several ways:

-Normally, you don’t need to visit the doctor with a minor ankle sprain.
-In most cases, an ankle sprain can be treated via conservative treatments, such as taking over-the-counter medicine, engaging in physical therapy to improve the strength, flexibility, range of motion, and balance of the ankle once the swelling has subsided, and wearing some sort of ankle support to prevent reinjury.
+Normally, you won't need to visit the doctor with a minor ankle sprain.
+In most cases, an ankle sprain can be treated via conservative treatments, such as taking over-the-counter medicine, engaging in physical therapy to improve the flexibility, strength, range of motion, and balance of the ankle once the swelling has subsided, and wearing some sort of ankle support to prevent reinjury.

 Make sure to call your doctor right away if you experience any of the following signs or symptoms of a severe ankle sprain or fracture: